xataio/pgzx/README.md

 If you want to try out the project without having to install Nix on your system, you can do so using Docker.
 You can build the docker image by running the `dev/docker/build.sh` script.
-The docker image is names `pgzx:latest`.
+The docker image is named `pgzx:latest`.

 To enter the develpment shell run: